The Best 15 Restaurants in Vietnam: A Comprehensive Guide

 Vietnam is a country renowned for its cuisine.
 It is a popular travel destination because of the vast array of excellent eateries in wonderful restaurants in Vietnam.
 The government has dishes that will suit nearly every palette and can cater to all sorts of different diets, from vegetarian to gluten-free.
 As a result, travelers often eat at a fantastic variety of restaurants in Vietnam during their visit.

-Here are 15 of the best restaurants in Vietnam.
+Here are 15 of the best restaurants in Vietnam that will offer you a better taste than home-cooked food.

 1. La Badiane, Hanoi

 If you’re looking for the best restaurants in Ho Chi Minh City, Quan An Ngon is a great place to begin.
 The restaurant is located on Cach Mang Thang Tam Street and serves some of the tastiest Vietnamese food in town.
-It has a good reputation for its food and service alike.
+It’s usually filled with locals and tourists to experience a range of delightful dishes.

 Ga Nuong (grilled chicken) – Chicken breast marinated overnight before being grilled over the charcoal fire till it’s tender and juicy on the inside while crispy on the outside!
 This one’s also available as an appetizer or main course at Quan An Ngon!